Koushal Kishor Mishra: Attack on Somnath Bharti

 Koushal Kishor Mishra was arrested in May 2014 for allegedly instigating attack on Aam Aadmi Party leader Somnath Bharti.
 He was later released on two personal surety bonds on the same day.

+Death

+Mishra died from a lung infection at the Sir Sunderlal Hospital of Institute of Medical Sciences, Banaras Hindu University, on 10 October 2024, at the age of 67, due to Pneumonia.

 Books

-K.K.
-Mishra has authored several books on political science, some of which are:
+K. K. Mishra authored several books on political science, including: